Present arms (command): Russia/Commonwealth of Independent States

 When carrying an assault rifle, such as an AK-74M (the standard service rifle of the Russian Ground Forces) personnel will put the left hand flat over the neck of the weapon, while the right hand, which should have by default been on the barrel of the gun, stays the same.

-When performing an unarmed present arms, the right hand is brought to the right temple, while not quite, touching; the head has to be covered.
+When performing an unarmed present arms, the right hand is brought to the right temple, while not quite touching; the head has to be covered.

-The same format is also used by countries in the Russian led Commonwealth of Independent States (CIS), which includes countries such as Belarus, Armenia, and Tajikistan.
+The same format is also used by countries in the Russian led Commonwealth of Independent States (CIS), which includes countries such as Belarus, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan and Tajikistan.
 Ukraine has conducted the command differently since the fall of the Soviet Union, executing it similarly to the Polish version.

 Singapore

-In the Singapore Armed Forces, the command Hormat Senja-ta is given.
-A full arms salute is given to Officers of rank Major and above.
+In the Singapore Armed Forces, the command "Hormat Senja-ta!" is given.
+A full arms salute is given to Officers of the rank Major and above.
 A butt salute, with presentation of weapon and left arm at trigger is given to junior officers.
-In sword drill, the sword is raised, an act of kissing, then lowered in an 8-beat.
+In sword drill, the sword is raised in front of the mouth, then lowered in an 8-beat.
 The sword is pulled back fully.